bahtiyartan/troia/docs/93MobileToolkit.rst

 	MobileToolkitRestURL = {your_webclient_url}/rest/stateless/v1/?profile={profile_name}

-In this syntax "{your_webclient_url}" **URL must be accessible from any network environment that Mobile Toolkit is used on.** And given profile ( {profile_name} ) name must be defined in your client-profiles.cfg file in your web client.
+**URL must be accessible from any network environment that Mobile Toolkit is used on.** And given profile ( {profile_name} ) name must be defined in your client-profiles.cfg file in your web client.
 Please be sure that given profile contains Application Server or Load Balancer addresss correctly.